 Press Record once again to stop

 The combination of Apple Loops, GarageBand instruments, and your own bass or guitar could easily result in thousands of unique tracks and compositions.
 Possibilities are endless!
+You can also read an article about can you record audio on Mac?

 How to save and share your music